krux/postscribe/README.md

 * Internet Explorer 7+ (as far as we know, it will work on IE 6, but we're trying to encourage [its death](http://ie6funeral.com), so we haven't tested it)
 * iPhone/iPad and other webkit-based browsers

 Curious if a specific browser will work?
-Run the tests yourself (TODO link) and let us know if there are any failures.
+Run the tests yourself (TODO link) and let us know if you see any failures.

 # Alternatives
 We've stood on the shoulders of giants with our work, and there are other alternative approaches to solve this problem.
 Shout out to the best ones we found: